abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 ```

-##### IPv4 and IPv6 subnets support
+##### IPv4 and IPv6 Subnet Support

-To support private ip addresses subnet in the [rfc 1918](https://tools.ietf.org/html/rfc1918) and [rfc 3927](https://tools.ietf.org/html/rfc3927), write separated rules.
+To cover private IP address ranges defined in [RFC 1918](https://tools.ietf.org/html/rfc1918) and [RFC 3927](https://tools.ietf.org/html/rfc3927), define separate rules for each subnet.
 Both IPv4 and IPv6 addresses are supported.
-You can share the same label `privatenetwork` a separated rule.
+Multiple rules can assign the same label, such as `privatenetwork`.

 ```json
 'policies': {